 The answer is, we need 3.6 crews to cover 24 hours a day, 6-days a week.
 This is true if the average workweek is 40 hours.

 The complexity of this type of crewing will be covered in the next blog post which I will post in a few days.
 Suffice to say, partial crews raise all types of issues with supervision, rotation, and cross-training.

 Now let’s look at the operational issues.

 The single biggest problem is maintenance.
-Depending on your facility and industry, there can be several similar type issues like sanitation or changeovers and such.
+Depending on your facility and industry, there can be several similar types of issues like sanitation or changeovers and such.
 I’ll just discuss maintenance here because it is a fairly universal problem with 6-day schedules.